LargeLlama/hercules/README.md

 5. Run the following command in the miami/ folder while your virtual environment is active

     `$ pip install -r requirements.txt`

+6. Make a data directory in the miami/ folder to store the databases `$ mkdir data`

-6. Run the following command from the miami/ folder to build the initial databases
+7. Run the following command from the miami/ folder to build the initial databases

     `$ python util/makeData.py`

-7. Run the app.py file
+8. Run the app.py file

     `$ python app.py`

-8. Navigate to [here](http://127.0.0.1:5000/) to see the app in action!
+9. Navigate to [here](http://127.0.0.1:5000/) to see the app in action!

 ## As Apache App on Server